devmedeiros/devmedeiros.github.io/content/en/projects.md

 ## Nota Fiscal Goiana

 **Description:** This project presents a complete solution to ETL the data from Nota Fiscal Goiana.
-It also presents the curated data in a Power BI dashboard.
+It also presents the curated data in a Streamlit dashboard.

-**Stacks:** Python, Power BI, SQL, and Github Actions
+**Stacks:** Python, ~~Power BI~~, Streamlit, SQLite, and Github Actions

 **Skills:** ETL, Data Visualization, and Scraping